 Ferrari won the dispute with Tartaglia, whom left just before the first day into the dispute was over.
 (Ferrari was quite a character, as he had lost all his fingers on his right hand at the age of seventeen in a brawl).
 His career skyrocketed from this point on, though he was allegedly later poisoned by his sister and died.

 The real discoverer of the third degree formula is quite complicated as you understand, although the solution to the 4th degree equation seems to be Ferrari's work alone.

-The fomulas are not usually implemented on a comuter, as the solutions found by numerical technique is nearly always better with them.
-If you would still like to use the explicid formulas, you should implement Viete's formula that uses trigonometric functions instead of Ferraris solutions.
+The formulas are not usually implemented on a computer, as the solutions found by numerical technique is nearly always better with them.
+If you would still like to use the explicit formulas, you should implement Viete's formula that uses trigonometric functions instead of Ferrari's solutions.

 Higher degree polynomial equations

 After the Quadratic equation was solved using algebra, many tried to solved Quintic or 5th degree polynomial equation, and they all failed.
 It wasn't proved until Abel found a general proof of it in 1823 that stated that you actually couldn't.
 The theorem is known today as the Abel–Ruffini theorem or as Abel's impossibility theorem.
 The reason for the double name is that Ruffini gave an incomplete proof of the theorem in 1799, which Abel didn't know about until 1826.
 After reading it and studying it he said that Ruffini's work was so complicated to understand that he wasn't sure if it were correct.

 It is however important to know what the proof actually means, and crucially, what it dosen't mean.
 Abel's proof simply states that one can not find a general solution to all the roots in a Quintic or any higher order polynomial equation by the use of algebra.
 Abel used a generalization of the Euler integrals to prove it, and the German mathematician Jacobi was beside himself that this discovery had gone unnoticed by the mathematical community.